Ferdinand de Saussure: Saussure versus the social Darwinists

 Structural linguist Henning Andersen disagrees with Croft.
 He criticises memetics and other models of cultural evolution and points out that the concept of 'adaptation' is not to be taken in linguistics in the same meaning as in biology.
 Humanistic and structuralistic notions are likewise defended by Esa Itkonen and Jacques François; the Saussurean standpoint is explained and defended by Tomáš Hoskovec, representing the Prague Linguistic Circle.

 Conversely, other cognitive linguists claim to continue and expand Saussure's work on the bilateral sign.
-Dutch philologist Elise Elffers, however, argues that their view of the subject is incompatible with Saussure's own ideas.

-The term 'structuralism' continues to be used in structural– functional linguistics which despite the contrary claims defines itself as a humanistic approach to language.
+Dutch philologist Elise Elffers, however, argues that their view of the subject is incompatible with Saussure's ideas.
+The term 'structuralism' continues to be used in structural–functional linguistics which despite the contrary claims defines itself as a humanistic approach to language.